evrythng/reactor-testing/README.md

 ## Important Note

-Make sure your callback returns a Promise and exports event callbacks.
+For this implementation, make sure your callback returns a Promise and exports event callbacks.
 For
 example:

 ```